stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

    a.split('Temperature',lambda x,r:x>100)
    a.split(['Temperature','Polarisation'],[lambda x,r:x>100,None])

-In these examples we assume the :py:class:`AnalyseFile` has a data column 'Polarisation' that takes two (or more) discrete values and a column 'Temperature' that contains numbers above and below 100.
+In these examples we assume the :py:class:`AnalysisMixin` has a data column 'Polarisation' that takes two (or more) discrete values and a column 'Temperature' that contains numbers above and below 100.

-The first example would return a :py:class:`Stoner.Folders.DataFolder` object  containing two separate isntances of :py:class:`AnalyseFile`  which would each contain the rows from the original data that had each unique value of the polarisation data.
-The second example would produce a :py:class:`Stoner.Folders.DataFolder` object containing two :py:class:`AnalyseFile` objects for the rows with temperature above and below 100.
+The first example would return a :py:class:`Stoner.Folders.DataFolder` object  containing two separate isntances of :py:class:`AnalysisMixin`  which would each contain the rows from the original data that had each unique value of the polarisation data.
+The second example would produce a :py:class:`Stoner.Folders.DataFolder` object containing two :py:class:`AnalysisMixin` objects for the rows with temperature above and below 100.
-The final example will result in a :py:class:`Stoner.Folders.DataFolder` object that has two groups each of which contains :py:class:`AnalyseFile` objects for each polarisation value.
+The final example will result in a :py:class:`Stoner.Folders.DataFolder` object that has two groups each of which contains :py:class:`AnalysisMixin` objects for each polarisation value.

 .. _curve_fit_guide: